sardana-org/sardana/doc/source/users/taurus/macroexecutor.rst

 Using history viewer
 --------------------

-Once a macreo is used, it gets registered in the history viewer with the same values it has been executed.
+Once a macro is used, it gets registered in the history viewer with the same values it has been executed.

-To load a macro from the history viewer, doubleclick on the macro of the history viewer.
+To load a macro from the history viewer, click on the macro in the history viewer.

-To remove all history, click on the bin button.
+To remove all history, click on the *bin* button.